 The closing scene of Silence is its lone departure from the book.
 The film depicts a moment of excruciating ambiguity regarding the perseverance of Rodrigues’ faith.
 Scorsese offers no explanation, only speculation.

 But in a way, the choice to depart from the novel and input an indefinite final image—one that signals ambiguity in the struggle between the profane and the sacred—serves as metaphor for Scorsese’s own faith.

 “[Faith] is something not to dismiss in the secular world, that’s the key,” Scorsese says.

 In the midst of all of his characters’ flaws, doubts and struggles living in a fallen world, Scorsese is looking for truth.

 “I wanted that last image to break open, crack the certainty, if you will,” he says.
 “Don’t discard this: There’s something essential, and there’s a kernel of truth.
 And maybe there’s the meaning of what we’re doing here.”

-Eric VanValin is a writer and filmmaker living in L.A.
-Find more on his blog, pickingupshells.com.
+Eric is a writer and filmmaker living in Los Angeles, California.
+His occasional musings on film, God, and pop culture can be found at his blog, pickingupshells.com.